ludocode/onramp/docs/setup-guide.md

 The default install path is `~/.local/` if run as a non-root user and `/usr/local/` if run as root.
 It is recommended to install as non-root in the default `~/.local/`.

-To run Onramp programs, the \`/bin/\` subdirectory of the install path must be on your PATH.
+To run Onramp programs, the \`/bin/\` subdirectory of the install path must be on your `PATH`.
 This is necessary not only for compiling programs but also for running them since they depend on `onrampvm`.
-Some Linux distributions place `~/.local/bin/` on PATH by default but not all; check your PATH to make sure.
+Some Linux distributions place `~/.local/bin/` on `PATH` by default but not all; check your `PATH` to make sure.

 The Onramp installation is relocatable: you can choose the path after it is built; you can install to a staging area and move it later; etc. Use `--path` to set a custom install path.

-If you don't want to install Onramp, you can also run it directly from the build output simply by adding `output/posix/bin` to your PATH.
+Use `--uninstall` to remove all installed files.
+(Alternatively, you can run `scripts/posix/uninstall.sh` to uninstall without configuring.)

 Pass `--help` to see additional install options.
-Use `--uninstall` to remove all installed files.